-(g) Counterparty Risk to PRC broker(s) / trading and settlement agent
+(e) Counterparty Risk to PRC broker(s) / trading and settlement agent

-The RQFII selects PRC broker(s), and trading and settlement agent, to execute transactions for the relevant Sub-Fund in markets in the PRC.
-Pursuant to the relevant PRC regulations, securities trades under the RQFII regime may be executed through a limited number of PRC brokers / trading and settlement agent that may be appointed for trading in any PRC stock exchange or inter-bank bond market for the relevant Sub-Fund.
+The QFII/RQFII License Holder selects PRC broker(s), and trading and settlement agent, to execute transactions for the relevant Sub-Fund in markets in the PRC.
+Pursuant to the relevant PRC regulations, securities trades under the QFII/RQFII regime may be executed through one or more PRC brokers / the trading and settlement agent that may be appointed for trading in any PRC stock exchange or inter-bank bond market for the relevant Sub-Fund.